What can you NOT live without?

 HOW OFTEN DO YOU PLAN ON MOVING YOUR HOME?
 WILL THE HOME BE ON WHEELS?

-Cost of a trailer is $5K, never skimp on your foundation.
+Consider the costs of a trailer.
+Remember, never skimp on your foundation.

 If the home will only be moved once or twice in the life of the building a home on skids is potentially more affordable.